autowarefoundation/autoware-documentation/docs/tutorials/ad-hoc-simulation/planning-simulation.md

 ![after-traffic-light-color-update](images/planning/lane-following/after-traffic-light-color-update.png)

-To delete a traffic light, use `RESET` button.
+To remove a traffic light from `TrafficLightPublishPanel`, click the `RESET` button.